Jail Standards Commission

 - One person representing the department of public safety with expertise in jail operations.

-develop recommend standards for all aspects of jail operations as follows:
+The commission shall recommend standards for all aspects of jail operations as follows:

 - Reception and release;